amilochau/core-vue3/README.md

   @amilochau/core-vue3
 </h1>

-`@amilochau/core-vue3` is a opinionated package used to create vue.js v3 applications.
+`@amilochau/core-vue3` is an opinionated package used to create vue.js v3 applications.

 ## Main features